 Data Mobility analyst Robin Harris said he's surprised that reporting with VMware storage utilization isn't more advanced.
 "I do find it odd that a company 86% owned by the leading independent storage company wouldn't be further along with this stuff," he said of VMware.
 But "I don't think there are that many development engineers who really understand this intersection between storage and server virtualization -- at least not in terms of the problems people are finding with the rate of growth in the market."

 Another analyst, John Webster of Illuminata, said it appears EMC is picking its spots for integration and sees greater needs than reporting for VMware.
 "You can get [storage reporting for VMware] other places, so it's not a big deal," he said.
-"EMC is going toward more integration of things, and it may be leaving some of these questions in abeyance while they figure out where [integration]
+"EMC is going toward more integration of things, and it may be leaving some of these questions in abeyance while they figure out where [integration] is most appropriate."

 Added Harris, "They also have to be very careful not to advantage EMC over other storage competitors when it comes to VMware as the [storage virtualization] market is heating up."